hbctraining/Training-modules/Rmarkdown/lesson.md

 Additionally, you can write inline R code enclosed by single backticks (\`) containing a lowercase `r` (like \`\`\` code chunks).
 This allows for variable returns outside of code chunks, and is extremely useful for making report text more dynamic.
 For example, you can print the current date inline within the report with this syntax: `` `r Sys.Date()` `` (no spaces).

+As the **final chunk in your analysis, it is recommended to run the `sessionInfo()`** function.
+This function will output the R version and the versions of all libraries loaded in the R environment.
+The versions of the tools used is important information for reproduction of your analysis in the future.

 ___

 #### Activity 2